Here's Why Fat Babes Are Reclaiming "Tacky" Makeup

 Advertisement

 From that day forward, I always hoped to spot her on my way to class.
-We spoke only once (long enough to exchange names while she welcomed me to the neighborhood).
-Still, Daniela defied everything I'd long been told about fat bodies and beauty; about tackiness vs. glamour; about being "too much."
+We spoke only once (long enough to exchange names while she welcomed me to the neighbourhood).
+Still, Daniela defied everything I'd long been told about fat bodies and beauty; about tackiness versus glamour; about being "too much".
 It was because of her that I began to cultivate a deep appreciation for the fat women and femmes of the world who are intentionally tacky with their beauty looks.
-In the face of the ever-present narrative that we must always strive to minimize ourselves, their determination to stand out feels radical.
+In the face of the ever present narrative that we must always strive to minimise ourselves, their determination to stand out feels radical.

 “